 The first category includes conditions amenable to medical service.
 It refers to mortality that could be reduced by primary or secondary prevention, and timely medical care (for example, birth conditions, infectious and respiratory diseases).
-We analyzed separately homicide, diabetes, ischemic heart diseases (IHD), lung cancer, cirrhosis, and road traffic accidents because the first two are leading causes of death in Mexico [4], and all of them are amenable to health behavior and medical service [5].
-The eighth category includes the rest of causes of death labeled ‘Rest’.
-For details on the International Classification of Diseases [ICD] codes for each cause see the Supplemental file.
+We analyzed separately diabetes, ischemic heart diseases (IHD), lung cancer, cirrhosis, and road traffic accidents because the first two are leading causes of death in Mexico [4], and all of them are amenable to health behavior and medical service [5].
+The last (eighth) category includes the residual causes of death labeled ‘Rest’.
+For details on how deaths were classified using the International Classification of Diseases [ICD] see the Supplemental file.
 Originally, data on deaths were classified with the International Classification of Diseases (ICD), revision 9 for years 1995-1997 and revision 10 for 1998-2015.
 Previous studies have checked the validity of the cause-of-death codes used in this paper and did not find cause-specific ruptures in the transition from ICD 9 to ICD 10 [reference].
-In addition, to mitigate biased interpretations we focus on causes of death below age 85 since coding practices above that age are less reliable due to the presence of comorbidities.
+In addition, to mitigate biases due to misclassification of causes of death, we focus on causes for deaths occurring below age 85 since coding practices above that age are less reliable due to the presence of comorbidities.

-We broke down the period 1995-2015 into two comparable 10-year periods.
-That is, we studied changes in lifespan variation between 1995 and 2005, and from 2005 to 2015.
-This allowed us to identify a period of mortality improvements (1995-2005), during which life expectancy increased by 2.1 and 4.3 years for males and females respectively [23] and homicide rates fell down in young age groups [27]; and a period of life expectancy stagnation for males (around 72 years) and slow progress for females (from 76.7 to 77) alongside the unprecedented rise in homicide mortality [5].
+We study two comparable 10-year periods, between 1995 and 2005, and from 2005 to 2015.
+This allowed us to identify a period of mortality improvements (1995-2005)in which life expectancy increased by 2.1 and 4.3 years for males and females, respectively [23] and homicide rates fell down among young ages [27].
+The second period (2005-2015) is characterized by a period of life expectancy stagnation, particularly for males (around 72 years) and slow progress for females (from 76.7 to 77) accompanied by an unprecedented rise in homicide mortality [5].

 Dispersion measure

 Several dispersion measures have been proposed to analyze lifespan variability [8, 28].
 In this study, we use e† as a dispersion indicator and we refer to it as “lifespan variation”.
 It is defined as the average remaining life expectancy when death occurs, or life years lost due to death [13, 20].
-For example, if a cohort of newborns die at the same age then the value of e† is zero; while when death is very variable, people will die before their expected lifetime, contributing lost years to life disparity.
+For example, if in a cohort of newborns all die at the same age then the value of e† is zero; to the extent that death occurs at different ages, those who die “prematurely” will die before their expected lifetime, contributing lost years to life disparity.
 In lifetable notation, it is defined as:

-e†= -0ωlxμ(x)e(x)dx=-0ωlx lnlxdx.
+e†= -0ωlxμ(x)e(x)dx=-0ωlx lnlxdx

 where lx, μ(x), e(x) and ω are the survival function, the force of mortality, life expectancy at age x, and the open-aged interval, respectively.

-This indicator was chosen because it has an easy to understand interpretation and it is also easy to decompose allowing us to quantify the impact of age and cause-specific mortality on changes in life disparity over time [21, 29]. .
+This indicator was chosen because it has an easy to understand interpretation and it is also easy to decompose allowing us to quantify the impact of age and cause-specific mortality on changes in life disparity over time [21, 29].
 An additional advantage is the high correlation between e† and other measures of variability in ages at death (e.g., life table entropy, coefficient of variation, or the Gini coefficient) which suggests that our main results would be very similar to those obtained with any of these additional measures [28].

 Demographic and statistical methods